-- Customer calls Swartz Contracting
+- Customer calls Swartz Contracting & Emergency Services

 - Swartz is on site within 2 hours (unless other arrangements are made)

-- Comprehensive Water Damage Assessment is performed to see exactly how far reaching the water affected the home or business.
+- Comprehensive Water Damage Assessment is performed to see exactly how far-reaching the water affected the home or business.

-First area of focus is flooring:
+The first area of focus is flooring:

-- If extraction is needed, this is always completed first (standing water on hard surface, glue down carpet, or carpet and pad).
+- If extraction is needed, this is always completed first (standing water on a hard surface, glue down carpet, or carpet and pad).

-- If hardwood flooring is present, standing water is extracted off of surface and prepped for Injectidry System (Hardwood Floor Drying System).
+- If hardwood flooring is present, standing water is extracted off of the surface and prepped for Injectidry System (Hardwood Floor Drying System).

 - What are the ceilings constructed of?
 Drywall?
 Plaster?
 Two of the most common…

 - If they are drywall they will have typically fallen in, and we have to dry the remaining sections of the ceilings, joists, and sub-floor above.